abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter03.md

 There is a tendency for us to try to regulate, oversee, or maintain the breath in some way, but that’s adding an extra layer of complication.
 Unless you’re dead, you are going to be breathing, so it happens anyway.
-Just tune in to the breath: allow that sense of relaxing into the breathing.
+Just tune in to the breath: allow the sense of relaxing into the breathing.
 Also recognize that the breathing takes place within the whole sphere of the body.
 You are sitting here and breathing, but it isn’t as if there’s just a nose suspended in space somewhere: you have